fortierkids1/KnowledgeBase/Level 1/Homing Sequences.md

 - And, trying to continuously re-apply homing and cancellation processes can make the drivers frustrated as the system never gets to the known state.
 - Trying to make many other commands check homing conditions can result in bugs by omission.

-The obvious takeaway is that however you home, you want it to be _fast_ and ideally run in the Auto sequence.
+The obvious takeaway is that however you home, you want it to be _fast_ and preferably completed before the drivers try to command the system.
 Working with your designers can streamline this process.

 Use of the [[Commands|Command]] decorator `withInterruptBehavior(...)` allows an easy escape hatch.
 This flag allows an inversion of how Command are scheduled; Instead of new commands cancelling running ones, this allows your homing command to forcibly block others from getting scheduled.

 If your system is already operating on an internal state machine, homing can simply be a state within that state machine.

 #### Homed
-This state is easy: Your system can now assert the known position, clear your Homed state, apply updated power/speed constraints, resume normal operation.
+This state is easy: Your system can now assert the known position, set your Homed state, apply updated power/speed constraints, resume normal operation.

 ## Example Implementations